autogoal/autogoal/docs/index.md

 And navigating to [localhost:8000](http://localhost:8000).

 !!! note
-    This documentation will be publicly hosted online once the anonymity period for EMNLP 2020 ends.
+    This documentation will be publicly hosted online once the anonymity period for COLING 2020 ends.

 ### User Guide